House investigation faults FDA approval of Alzheimer’s drug Aduhelm as ‘rife with irregularities’

 The agency then allowed Aduhelm to be granted accelerated approval, after which it entered the market at a cost of $56,000 a year.

-The findings “raise serious concerns about FDA’s lapses in protocol and Biogen’s disregard of efficacy and access in the approval process for Aduhelm,” the report said.
+The findings “raise serious concerns about FDA’s lapses in protocol and Biogen’s disregard of efficacy and access in the approval process for Aduhelm,” according to the report.

-“The American people rely on FDA for assurance on the safety and efficacy of the medications they take, and it is incumbent upon drug companies such as Biogen to ensure that the well-being and safety of patients are prioritized,” it added.
+“The American people rely on FDA for assurance on the safety and efficacy of the medications they take, and it is incumbent upon drug companies such as Biogen to ensure that the well-being and safety of patients are prioritized,” the House lawmakers added.

 FDA guidance says that the agency is supposed to document all “substantive” communications between the agency and drug sponsors.